labex-labs/labex-cheatsheets/docs/cheatsheets/en/git.md

   <BaseQuizOption value="D">There is no difference; they do the same thing</BaseQuizOption>

   <BaseQuizAnswer>
-    `git stash apply` restores the stashed changes but keeps the stash in the stash list. `git stash pop` applies the stash and then removes it from the stash list, which is useful when you no longer need the stash.
+    <code>git stash apply</code> restores the stashed changes but keeps the stash in the stash list. <code>git stash pop</code> applies the stash and then removes it from the stash list, which is useful when you no longer need the stash.
   </BaseQuizAnswer>
 </BaseQuiz>